ArielMejiaDev/arielmejiadev.github.io/content/blog/22-set-xdebug-coverage-for-laravel.md

 title: Set XDebug Coverage For Laravel
 date: March 28th, 2022
 description: Start using Test Coverage For a Laravel Project
-cover_image:
 tags: [Laravel]
 announcement_banner:
 announcement_link:
 ---

 ***Laravel 9*** implement a new feature added by **Nuno Maduro** to get code coverage, the command is `php artisan test --coverage`

 This post explains how to set `xdebug` locally in a `MacOS` environment

 ## Check that you have installed Xdebug